Run Resource-Intensive Processes on Kubernetes Pods

 Conclusion

-Kestra provides a powerful and flexible way to execute long running and intensive tasks on Kubernetes.
-By leveraging Kestra’s Task Runners, you can easily define workflows that benefit from Kestra's plugin system while still leveraging the flexibility of Kubernetes to secure and scale the tasks effectively.
+Kestra provides a flexible way to execute long-running and intensive tasks on Kubernetes.
+With Kestra’s Task Runners, you can define workflows that use the plugin system while taking advantage of Kubernetes to secure and scale tasks effectively.

 If needed, you can also use the podCreate task to launch a Kubernetes pod directly by providing the complete Kubernetes YAML configuration as input.